 WHERE SCIENCE AND ART COLLIDE

-"It may have 'science' in the title, but each exhibition at the gallery proves it to be the most creative, innovative and artistic venue in Ireland." - Shane Hegarty, Irish Times, April 2011
+"It may have 'science' in the title, but each exhibition at the gallery proves it to be the most creative, innovative and artistic venue in Ireland." — The Irish Times

-Science Gallery is a world first.
-A new type of venue where today's white-hot scientific issues are thrashed out and you can have your say.
-A place where ideas meet and opinions collide.
-Since opening in 2008, over 2.5 million of you have visited us in Dublin - ranking us amongst the top ten free cultural attractions in Ireland.
+Science Gallery Dublin is a world first — a venue where today's white-hot scientific issues are thrashed out and you can have your say.
+A place where science and art collide.
+Since opening in 2008, nearly 3 million of you have visited us in Dublin — ranking us amongst the top ten free cultural attractions in Ireland.
 We're all about opening science up to passionate debate and want your opinion.

-How do you want science to develop?
+How do you want art and science to develop?
 What direction should it go in?
 Let us know what you think - get in touch!